em00k/NextBuild/Emu/CSpect/CSpectReadme.txt

 DMA read flags (Bit 5 and Bit 1) added and fixed.
 Added "_" to BASIC key detection
 I "think" I've fixed the stuck BASIC mode keys (where : just gets stuck and repeats....)
-Added OpenAL32.dll to the zip.... turns out that's allowed. on loading of a NEX file, NextRegs are set to what the OS NexLoad sets
+On loading of a NEX file, NextRegs are set to what the OS NexLoad sets

 v2.12.37
 --------